JoergHolz/LocalAdmin-URL-Scheme-Launcher/README.md

  ![LocalAdmin notification](doc_images/localadmin_notification.png)

+##4.
+Usage for Users of LocalAdmin
+Here are the settings for users of [LocalAdmin](https://github.com/JoergHolz/LocalAdmin)

-## Scripts in Folder «localadmin»
+##5.
+Scripts in Folder «localadmin»

 #### skeleton.scpt

-skeleton.scpt is an example script, copy/rename it and expand it to your needs.
+skeleton.scpt is a template script, copy/rename it and expand it to your needs.

 If you use parameters in your link, like: